github/site-policy/Policies/github-supplemental-terms-for-microsoft-volume-licensing.md

 ### 1.7 Add-On Software.

 Add-On Software is licensed on a per User basis.
-For the avoidance of doubt, the number of Subscription Licenses Customer has at any given time for Add-On Software must equal the number of Subscription Licenses Customer has for the Products under this Agreement.
+For the avoidance of doubt, and unless otherwise set forth in an Order Form, the number of Subscription Licenses Customer has at any given time for Add-On Software must equal the number of Subscription Licenses Customer has for the Products under this Agreement.
 For example, if Customer wishes to purchase a subscription to Insights and already holds Subscription Licenses for 100 Users for the Products, it must purchase Subscription Licenses for 100 Users for Insights.

-### 1.8 Data Protection Considerations for Use of GitHub Insights.
+### 1.8 Data Protection Considerations for Use of GitHub Insights and Learning Lab for Enterprise Server.

-If Customer’s planned use of GitHub Insights involves processing personal data, Customer is solely responsible for determining whether or not to complete a data protection impact assessment or otherwise secure formal legal analysis of Customer’s planned use.
-It is in Customer’s sole discretion whether to use GitHub Insights to process Customer’s employees’ and/or users’ data, and if Customer does so, Customer is solely responsible for conducting such processing in compliance with applicable law.
+If Customer’s planned use of GitHub Insights or Learning Lab for Enterprise Server involves processing personal data, Customer is solely responsible for determining whether or not to complete a data protection impact assessment or otherwise secure formal legal analysis of Customer’s planned use.
+It is in Customer’s sole discretion whether to use GitHub Insights or Learning Lab for Enterprise Server to process Customer’s employees’ and/or users’ data, and if Customer does so, Customer is solely responsible for conducting such processing in compliance with applicable law.

 ### 1.9 Limited Software Warranty.